JonahMerrell/math5610/software_manual/matrix_solve_conjugate_gradient/matrix_solve_conjugate_gradient.md

 **Language:** Python 3.7.0

 **Description/Purpose:** This routine will compute the solution of a square linear system of equations.
-(The system is of the form Ax = b)
+(The system is of the form Ax = b).
 The solution is calculated by the conjugate gradient iteration.
 The intial guess (x_0) to start off our iteration is arbitrarily chosen to be the b vector.

 **Input:** argument1: The matrix "A" in the system of linear equations Ax = b<br>